AnubhavGupta3377/Reinforcement-Learning/Lecture Notes/Readme.md

 #### 5. Model Free Control
 - Based on Lecture-5 of the course and Chapters-5,6,7,12 of Sutton and Barto
-- These notes talk about the problem of model-free control, where the environment of MDP is unknown
+- Discuss the problem of model-free control, where the environment of MDP is unknown
 - Study on-policy control methods such as Monte Carlo control, Sarsa
 - Also learn about n-step Sarsa and Sarsa(lambda) methods for model-free control
 - Off-policy control methods such as MC and Q-learning are also covered

+#### 6. Function Approximation
+- Based on Lecture-6 of the course, Chapters-9,10 of Sutton and Barto, and DQN paper **"Human-level control through deep reinforcement learning"**
+- Discuss incremental VFA methods such as Gradient MC, semi-gradient TD and semi-gradient Sarsa
+- Also study batch VFA methods using least squares prediction such as LSTD, LSMC
+- Least squares policy iteration and LSTDQ algorithm
+- Finally, details of **deep Q-learning (DQN)** and associated techniques such as **experience replay** is provided